NaturalIntelligence/fast-xml-parser/docs/CONTRIBUTING.md

 * Don't forget to write tests for negative cases
 * Don't comment existing test cases.

-Changes need to do be done by maintainers and should not to be the part of PR by other contributors;
+Changes that need to be done by maintainers and should not to be the part of PR by other contributors;
 * Increase the version number
 * Update the change log & README if required
 * Generate the browser bundle